kaif-075/crunch/README.md

 Compiles on: linux 32 and 64 bit Ubuntu for sure, 32 and 64 bit Linux in general works.
 I have received word that crunch compiles on MacOS.
-It should compile on freebsd and the other Unix and Linux OSs but I don't don't have access to any of the those systems.
+It should compile on freebsd and the other Unix and Linux OSs but I don't have access to any of the those systems.
 Please let me know.